wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 </tr>
 <tr class="even">
 <td>process()</td>
-<td><p>Implementation of custom authentication logic happens inside this method.
-For example, you can call any API that can do authentication and authenticate the user or you can authenticate the user against the underlying user store.
-Then you can also do any other custom logic after authenticating the user such as, you can check if a user belongs to a particular role and allow authentication accordingly.</p>
+<td><p>This method is used to process or carry out the user authentication process.
+It calls the processAuthenticationResponse() method in the custom authenticator class to execute the custom authentication logic.</p>
-<p>In the sample project, we used this method to authenticate the user with the telephone number and password.</p></td>
+<p>In the sample project, we call the super.process(), so that the super class process method will handle the authentication process, instead of implementing our own process method.</p></td>
 </tr>
 <tr class="odd">
 <td>processAuthenticationResponse()</td>
 <td><p>Implementation of custom authentication logic happens inside this method.
 For example, you can call any API that can do authentication and authenticate the user or you can authenticate the user against the underlying user store.
 Then you can also do any other custom logic after authenticating the user such as, you can check if a user belongs to a particular role and allow authentication accordingly.</p>
-<p>In the sample project, we used this method to authenticate the user with the telephone number and password.</p></td>
+<p>In the sample project, we used this method to authenticate the user with the username and password,  then we check whether the user is assigned with the role `photoSharingRole` and if he/she does, make the authentication successful.</p></td>
 </tr>
 <tr class="even">
 <td>initiateAuthenticationrequest()</td>